Andersgee/kysely-fetch-driver/README.md

 # kysely-fetch-driver

-Edge compatible fech driver for kysely.
+Edge compatible fetch driver for kysely.

 This driver uses post requests with `fetch()` to a webserver that responds with the query result instead of querying the database directly.